Meeraji: Works

-Meeraji's literary output was immense but he published very little of his poetry during his lifetime.
-However, Khalid Hasan, in his article "Meera Sen's forgotten lover," records that during Meeraji's lifetime four collections of Meeraji's works were published by Shahid Ahmed Dehlavi, and one by Maktaba-e-Urdu, Lahore.
-His complete works Kulliyat-e-Meeraji appeared only in 1988 edited by Dr. Jameel Jalibi.Dr Jameel Jalibi again edited the Kulliyat and published in 1994 from Lahore with all his remaining works.
-Another collection titled Baqiyat-e-Meeraji was edited by Sheema Majeed in 1990.
-A book titled "Iss Nazm Mein" containing Essays of Meeraji was published during his lifetime.
+Miraji's literary output was immense but he published very little of his poetry during his lifetime.
+However, Khalid Hasan, in his article "Meera Sen's forgotten lover," records that during Miraji's lifetime four collections of Miraji's works were published by Shahid Ahmed Dehlavi, and one by Maktaba-e-Urdu, Lahore.
+His complete works Kulliyat-e-Miraji appeared only in 1988 edited by Dr. Jameel Jalibi.Dr Jameel Jalibi again edited the Kulliyat and published in 1994 from Lahore with all his remaining works.
+Another collection titled Baqiyat-e-Miraji was edited by Sheema Majeed in 1990.
+A book titled "Iss Nazm Mein" containing Essays of Miraji was published during his lifetime.